Ohio Turnpike: Tolls

-Tolls are based upon the distance traveled, as well as the height and axle-count of vehicle driven.
-As of January 2025, the toll for a 2-axle vehicle or a motorcycle to travel the entire turnpike is $14.00 for E-ZPass holders and $20.50 for non E-ZPass holders.
-For purposes of toll calculation, as these barriers are not actually exits, the Westgate toll barrier is counted as exit 2 and the Eastgate toll barrier is counted as exit 239 on toll tickets.
+Between the Swanton and Newton Falls toll barriers, the turnpike uses a ticket system, where tolls are based upon the distance traveled, as well as the height and axle-count of vehicle driven.
+As of January 2025, the maximum toll for a 2-axle vehicle to travel the length of the closed toll portion is $13.25 for E-ZPass holders and $19.50 for non E-ZPass holders.
+The Westgate and Eastgate barriers charge flat rate tolls, with a toll being collected in both directions at Westgate and in the westbound direction only at Eastgate.
+There is no toll collection at exits between the Westgate and Swanton barriers, or between the Newton Falls and Eastgate barriers.

-The Ohio Turnpike Commission had been hesitant to deploy an electronic tolling system, citing an apparent lack of commuter travel as well as significant implementation expenses.
-In December 2006, the commission indicated their intention to move forward with the implementation of an E-ZPass-compatible system as a "customer convenience".
-The system was activated on October 1, 2009.
-In 2009, the turnpike became the first publicly owned toll facility in the U.S.—and the second overall—to allow users to pay tolls with a debit or credit card.

 In April 2008, Governor Ted Strickland and legislative leaders announced a planned stimulus package that would redistribute Turnpike tolls to road projects throughout the state.
 On May 23, the Ohio Senate Finance Committee voted to pass a new version of the package which would not involve tolls collected.